Last Updated on April 2, 2022 by Admin

-- Click on “Edit public profile & URL” at the right side of your LinkedIn profile
+- Click on “Edit public profile & URL” on the right side of your LinkedIn profile.

-- In the new window on “Public Profile settings” page click on the “Edit your custom URL”, at the upper right side of the page, click on the pencil symbol and edit it with your desired name, which will remove the number and create a new custom URL for you.
+- In the new window on the “Public Profile settings” page, click on the “Edit your custom URL” at the upper right side of the page, click on the pencil symbol and edit it with your desired name, which will remove the number and create a new custom URL for you.

 - You can also change/edit the profile visibility preferences from this screen.

 No headline is the same.
 Whether you’re calling out the opportunities you’re creating, unique talents, or company, a good headline helps candidates and clients understand your mission and impact.